clchiou/ctypes-binding-generator/README.md

     macro.py: Could not parse macro: #define EVIOCSABS(abs) _IOW('E', 0xc0 + (abs), struct input_absinfo)

 We reduce the macros that cbind cannot understand to two.
 It is good enough for now.
+Let's manually translate them to Python codes and move on.

+    EVIOCGABS = lambda abs: _IOR(ord('E'), 0x40 + abs, input_absinfo)
+    EVIOCSABS = lambda abs: _IOW(ord('E'), 0xc0 + abs, input_absinfo)

-Let's move on.
-Under demo/ directory there is the evtest program which uses the just-generated linux\_input.py binding.
+Under demo/ directory there is the **evtest** program which uses the linux\_input.py binding we generated.
 It will require root permission to access device file.
 Press Ctrl-C to break evtest.

     $ sudo demo/evtest /dev/input/event0
     input driver version     : 1.0.1